 - manage at least five to seven hours of physical activity per day with ease. - walk at a regular to moderate pace on uneven or rough sandy terrain. - negotiate challenging historic and archaeological sites with steep inclines and many steps.
-This particularly applies to access to pyramids and tombs which include steep steps. - cope with standing and slow walks for at least 90 minutes during museum and site visits. - navigate narrow gangplanks to get on and off small boats. - cope with a demanding tour schedule which involves longer days, regular early morning starts (8.00 or 8.30am), long distance coach travel over variable road conditions. - tolerate cuisine which may be significantly different from your usual diet, and where catering for special dietary requirements may be limited.
-There is a risk of gastric ailments.
+This particularly applies to access to pyramids and tombs which include steep steps.
+A couple of sites are tombs cut high in the cliff face with about 250 steps up to each of them.
+The Royal Tomb at Amarna and Seti I's tomb in the Valley of the Kings have particularly steep access. - cope with standing and slow walks for at least 90 minutes during museum and site visits. - navigate narrow gangplanks to get on and off small boats. - cope with a demanding tour schedule which involves longer days, regular early morning starts (8.00 or 8.30am), long distance coach travel over variable road conditions. - tolerate cuisine which may be significantly different from your usual diet, and where catering for special dietary requirements may be limited.
+There is a risk of gastric ailments. - contend with a shower over a bath.
+Showers in Egyptian hotels are usually over baths, and are rarely walk-in.